 All-in-all, the Hitachi KM12VC Router kit is a good value for the price, but professional users will miss the features found in competing products.

-- Fixed & plunge base seem a bit unstable
+Fixed and plunge base seems a bit unstable

-- Plunge base is stable and comfortable to use.
+- The plunge base is stable and comfortable to use.
 Fine depth-adjustments are smooth.